Lincoln Christ's Hospital School: Comprehensive

 In September 1974 the City of Lincoln was the only part of the county in which Lincolnshire County Council decided to abolish selective education.
 As a result, the city's two grammar schools merged with two secondary modern schools founded in 1933, St Giles's Secondary Modern School for Boys on Swift Gardens and Myle Cross Secondary Modern School for Girls on Addison Drive, to become a new comprehensive school.
 The buildings of St Giles's are now a temporary primary school, and those of Myle Cross are the Chad Varah Primary School.

+The deputy head, Mrs Bobbie Coxon-Butler, the former last deputy head of the High School for Girls, left the school in 1975 to become head of Hallcroft Secondary Girls School in Retford in September 1975, which merged in 1979 with the Retford High School for Girls to form a coeducational comprehensive, and she became the headteacher.
+She had trained at Warton College of Education in Lancashire, and was headteacher at Retford until 1987.

-The present-day school has had Language College status since 2001, and offers lessons in French, Spanish, German, Mandarin Chinese, Russian and most recently Latin.
+The present-day school has had Language College status since 2001, and offers lessons in French, Spanish, and German.

 Academy

 Lincoln Christ's Hospital School became an academy in September 2011.
 It is now independent of local authority control, and funded directly from central government.
 However, the school continues to coordinate its admissions with Lincolnshire County Council.